MCB Group: Overview

-The group is listed as one of the top 10 companies listed on the Stock Exchange of Mauritius in terms of annualized returns.
+The group is listed as one of the top 10 companies listed on the Stock Exchange of Mauritius in terms of annualised returns.
 A 2015 report by Business Magazine indicated that the MCB Group was the most valuable company in the Eastern Africa and the Indian Ocean region in terms of market value and was the most profitable company in Mauritius.

 History

 MCB Group Ltd was incorporated on 5 August 2013 during the corporate restructure of Mauritius Commercial Bank (MCB).
 Previously, MCB operated as both a listed company and a holding company.
 MCB Group was created by MCB's shareholder with the aim of separate the banking and non-banking operations and raise capital in order to position itself for future growth.

 During the restructure, shareholders of MCB exchanged their MCB shares for MCB Group shares on a 1:1 ratio and the various subsidiaries previously held by Mauritius Commercial Bank were unbundled to MCB Group.
 Its shares were then listed on the Stock Exchange of Mauritius on April 5, 2014 to replace those of Mauritius Commercial Bank on the Mauritian bourse.